letGoOfTheMango/React-Expenses-tracker/README.md

-A small initial project just to get to get going.
+A small initial project just to get to get going again.
 Might as well track your finances.